Top 10 best plug-in hybrid SUVs 2022

 Volvo XC40 Recharge

-It took a while to arrive, but the plug-in hybrid version of Volvo’s stylish small SUV was worth the wait.
-Powered by a 1.5-litre three-cylinder petrol engine paired with a 10.7kWh battery and electric motor, the XC40 Recharge T5 sends a total of 262bhp to its front wheels (a less powerful T4 is also available).
+It took a while to arrive, but the plug-in hybrid version of Volvo’s small SUV was worth the wait.
+Powered by a 1.5-litre three-cylinder petrol engine paired with a 10.7kWh battery and electric motor, the XC40 Recharge T5 sends 262bhp to its front wheels (a less powerful T4 is also available).
 The result is a swift SUV that, while not overly inspiring to drive, is quiet around town and relaxed at a cruise.
-The petrol engine can feel a little thrashy and the suspension is on the firm side, but the XC40 remains the great small SUV it always has been – albeit with a very useful 28-mile electric range and claimed 141mpg fuel economy.
+The petrol engine can feel a little thrashy and the suspension is on the firm side, but the XC40 remains the great small SUV it always has been – albeit with a useful 28-mile electric range and claimed 141mpg economy.
 Read our full review here.

 Volvo XC60 Recharge